divio/aldryn-boilerplates/README.rst

 and alter `loaders` in the same way as we do it for Django versions prior to 1.8.

-**Note** that in the example bellow we are altering the default values, so if you are using something that is custom - don't forget to add that too.
+**Note** that in the example below we are altering the default values, so if you are using something that is custom - don't forget to add that too.

 Here is an example of a simple configuration: